-Each paper should be no longer than 5 pages (1 1⁄2 spacing), not counting references or appendices.
-Electronic copies of assignments must be submitted to: Brenda.gladstone@utoronto.ca on the day they are due.
+Each paper should be no longer than 5 pages (1 $\frac{1}{2}$ spacing), not counting references or appendices.
+Please upload your assignments in Word (not PDF) to Quercus.

-Assignment 3: Major Paper
+Assignment 3: Final Paper

 You have three options for this assignment (details below).
 All must be based on and demonstrate what you have learned in this course.
 Choose one of: